-Campus life at UTSA looks different this fall, but the Roadrunner spirit remains strong through virtual programming, modified campus services and student activities designed for flexibility based on current health and safety best practices.
+Campus life at UTSA looks different this fall and spring, but the Roadrunner spirit remains strong through virtual programming, modified campus services and student activities designed for flexibility based on current health and safety best practices.

 You can get your UTSACard online